 The Wearable Technology show at Excel during March 2015 was a huge display of most current products on the market now.
-Queen Mary University of London was exhibiting there and our work was research based and mostly in prototyping stages which made it one of the most unique stands there.
+Queen Mary University of London was exhibiting there.
+Our work was research based and mostly in prototyping stages which made it one of the most unique stands there.

-One of the most impressive exhibits at the show was for 3D printing, where they were making a much more visually inspiring prosthetic hand.
-These were modelled throughout the exhibition and their stand also had a moving hand to show the other general capabilities that they can do.
+One of the most impressive exhibits at the show was for 3D printing.
+They were making a much more visually inspiring prosthetic hand.
+These were modelled throughout the exhibition.
+Their stand also had a moving hand to show the other general capabilities that they can do.

-Other interesting designs were to do with safety, so lots of reflective wear for cyclists for example, or one that was showcasing uses for the police force.
+Other interesting designs were to do with safety, so lots of reflective wear for cyclists for example.
+One was showcasing uses for the police force.
 There was also Glofaster running and cycling wear.
 These are very cool and uses lights, vibrations or sound change to let you know when you’ve reached your target.
 As they say, it’s clothing to keep you motivated.